stho32/DevToolsPy/README.md

 # DevToolsPy

 Development tools in python

 ## Setup

 ### Windows

 - clone the repository
 - add the source directory to the PATH
 - you will need to have python3 installed

 ### Linux

-  - clone the repository
-  - add the source directory to your bash exports/PATH like so:

 ```
-export PATH="$PATH:~/Projekte/DevToolsPy/source"
+wget -q -O - https://raw.githubusercontent.com/stho32/DevToolsPy/main/setup.sh | bash

 ```

 ## Tools